jedrzejme/ShortenThis/README.md

         ports:
             - 5000:5000 # <Host Port>:<Container Port (do not change)>
         image: jedrzejme/shorten-this:latest
+        volumes:
+            - database.db:/app/database.db
         restart: unless-stopped
 ```
 3) Optionally edit port in docker-compose.yml
+4) Create empty file called database.db in the same directory as docker-compose.yml
-4) Run docker-compose (by default it will run on port 5000):
+5) Run docker-compose (by default it will run on port 5000):
 ```
 docker-compose up -d
 ```
-5) It works!
+6) It works!

 ## 🐍 Using Python to run Shorten That
 1) Install Python